danielnbarbosa/angela/results/gym/swimmer.md

 #### Notes
+- Swimmer-v1 is considered "solved" when the agent obtains an average reward of at least 360.0 over 100 consecutive episodes.
+Assuming the same for Swimmer-v2
 - back joint quickly learns swimming motion but front joint gets locked up and stays that way
 - not sure if it was increased sigma, larger max_t or larger buffer_size but front joint eventually started doing a little better around episode 2300